 - Injury to the heart muscle from coronary artery disease, congenital heart disease, high blood pressure or heart failure

-The following stimulants, conditions and triggers may increase your risk of premature ventricular contractions:
+The following can increase your risk of PVCs:

 - High blood pressure (hypertension)

-If you have frequent premature ventricular contractions or certain patterns of premature ventricular contractions, you may be at increased risk of developing heart rhythm problems (arrhythmias) or weakening of the heart muscle (cardiomyopathy).
+Having frequent PVCs or certain patterns of them might increase your risk of developing heart rhythm problems (arrhythmias) or weakening of the heart muscle (cardiomyopathy).